MOST REV. SALVATORE J. CORDILEONE

 REV. JEROME A. MAGAT, SThD

 Fr.
-Jerome A. Magat, SThD. is currently serving as vice-rector, program director for the Master of Divinity program and professor of moral theology at St. Patrick Seminary and University in Menlo Park, California.
+Jerome A. Magat, SThD. is currently serving as vice-rector, a formation advisor and professor of moral theology at St. Patrick Seminary and University in Menlo Park, California.
 Fr.
-Magat, is a member of the Diocese of Arlington, Virginia serving in the Archdiocese of San Francisco.
+Magat, is a member of the Diocese of Arlington, Virginia (ordained in 2002) serving in the Archdiocese of San Francisco.
 He is a 1995 graduate of the University of Virginia (B.A.
-Government) and was ordained in 2002.
-He holds four advanced degrees in theology including a Master of Divinity and Master of Arts in Theology (summa cum laude) from Mt.
+Government) and holds four advanced degrees in theology including a Master of Divinity and Master of Arts in Theology (summa cum laude) from Mt.
 St. Mary's Seminary in Emmitsburg, Maryland and a licentiate and doctorate in moral theology (summa cum laude) from the Accademia Alfonsiana (Pontifical Lateran University) in Rome.
 In his eleven years of diocesan service in Arlington, Fr.
 Magat was a parochial vicar in four parishes, a marriage Tribunal auditor, an episcopal master of ceremonies and a peer-elected member of the presbyteral council.
 He also founded the Guadalupe Free Clinic of Colonial Beach in 2005, his diocese's first free medical clinic for the poor and is the author of two books, including Honoring the Covenant: Sunday, Solemnity and Feast Day Mass Meditations for Busy Married Couples.
+He has served on seminary faculties in San Francisco, Baltimore and San Antonio.
 Fr.
 Magat is also a Koterski Research Fellow and a member of the Academy of Catholic Theology, based in his native Washington, DC.